TmekkeL/socio/README.md

 🔁 Clone it for new secure apps

-🧪 Extend it with Cypress E2E tests
+🧪 Extend it with Cypress E2E tests(still has some work left)

-🧑‍💼 Fork it into a MS Entra B2C login system
+🧑‍💼 Fork it into a MS Entra B2C login system(is what i am going to do next)

 📄 License
 MIT — do what you want, just don’t sell it as-is without love.